Media Capture

 [aMovieFileOutput startRecordingToOutputFileURL:fileURL recordingDelegate:<#The delegate#>];

-Ensuring the File Was Written Successfully
+Ensuring That the File Was Written Successfully

-To determine whether the file was saved successfully, in the implementation of captureOutput:didFinishRecordingToOutputFileAtURL:fromConnections:error: you check not only the error, but also the value of the AVErrorRecordingSuccessfullyFinishedKey in the error’s user info dictionary:
+To determine whether the file was saved successfully, in the implementation of captureOutput:didFinishRecordingToOutputFileAtURL:fromConnections:error: you check not only the error but also the value of the AVErrorRecordingSuccessfullyFinishedKey in the error’s user info dictionary:

 - (void)captureOutput:(AVCaptureFileOutput *)captureOutput